ContentForgeFramework/ContentForge/docs/usage_guide/usage_guide.md

 # Output
 version: 0.1.0
 ```

 If you need help with the CLI, use the following command:

 ```bash
 py artisan --help
 ```

 ## Create a new project

+## Available commands

+Check the [Available commands](../usage_guide/cli_usage.md) for a complete list of commands that can be used with the CLI.

 ## Q&A

 Please visit the [FAQ](./FAQ.md) page for more information.